 Sweet Tooth, Sweet Returns

-If you’re looking for a sweet franchise opportunity, consider the franchise:
+If you’re looking for a sweet franchise opportunity, consider the following franchises:

 - Happy and Healthy Products, Inc. They are a leader in the frozen novelty industry, combining fresh products with great service.

 - Kona Ice: Kona Ice franchisees have rated the brand number one year after year on Franchise Business Review’s Top 200 Best Franchises list.